Common Questions About Level Benefit Term Life Insurance

 Are there any circumstances under which payments can be waived?

-Premiums will be waived after 180 consecutive days of a nursing home confinement ordered by your doctor.
+Premiums will be waived after 180 consecutive days of a certain qualified nursing home confinement ordered by your doctor.
 No matter how long your stay lasts, your coverage will continue in full with no further premium payments from you.

 The nursing home must be primarily engaged in providing skilled nursing care under the supervision of a licensed physician.
 Nursing home does not include a home or facility used primarily for rest; for the care of drug addicts or alcoholics; for the care and treatment of mental diseases or disorders; or for custodial care.
 Premiums will be waived until age 80 if you are in a nursing home.
 At that time, you can exchange your coverage for permanent life insurance.2Back to Top »

 Does this coverage include an “accelerated death benefit”?2

 Yes.
 If you’re diagnosed with a terminal illness and given a life expectancy of 12 months or less*, you may access half of your benefit amount.
 (Not available in Massachusetts or Washington).